I am planning an event - who do I contact?

 Tab 4

 If your event is to be certified as a Green Event, a number of criteria must be taken into account with regard to the ecological, social, economic and cultural sustainability of your event.
-The event advisory service will be happy to inform you.
+The event counselling service will be happy to inform you.

 Tab 5